Annegret Kramp-Karrenbauer: Life and education

 Annegret Kramp was born on 9 August 1962 in Völklingen, located on the Saar River midway between Saarlouis and Saarbrücken, around 40 kilometres from Luxembourg and close to the border with France.
 She grew up in the neighbouring town of Püttlingen.
 Her father was a special education teacher and a headmaster.
 She graduated from high school in 1982 and considered becoming a school teacher, but decided to study politics and law at the University of Trier and at Saarland University, where she earned a master's degree in 1990.

-Early political career
+Political career

 Annegret Kramp-Karrenbauer joined the CDU while still in high school in 1981.
 In 1984 she was elected to the district council of Püttlingen, and in 1985 became chairwoman of the city's CDU association.
 From 1985 to 1988 she was also a member of the regional board of the Young Union in Saarland.
 From 1991 to 1998 she served as a policy and planning officer for the CDU in Saarland under environment minister Klaus Töpfer.
 In 1998, Kramp-Karrenbauer replaced Töpfer in the federal Bundestag, serving seven months before losing re-election in the SPD landslide the same year.
 In 1999, she was an advisor to Peter Müller, then chairman of the CDU parliamentary group in the Landtag of Saarland and later Minister-President.
 That same year she became a chairwoman of the Women's Union.